Midas-Technologies-AG/ash-hackathon/README.md

 Make sure to check out the README files for documentation.

 Also check out our Giveth module if you want to be creative in the field of impact investing: [Giveth Module](https://github.com/Midas-Technologies-AG/protocol/tree/kovan-donateOnE)

+To submit your contribution, just open a pull request in this repo until 3/15/20, 11:59 pm.

 You can reach us via hack@ash.finance